-This chart shows an example of the dollar amounts used to determine federal financial aid eligibility.
-In calculating the Expected Family Contribution, the Department of Education considers up to 47% of parents’ income but only a maximum of 5.64% of their assets — even those in a 529 plan earmarked specifically for college.4
+This chart can help you estimate your Expected Family Contribution (EFC) used to determine federal financial aid eligibility.
+In calculating EFC, the Department of Education considers up to 47% of parents’ income but only a maximum of 5.64% of their assets—even those in a 529 plan earmarked specifically for college.

 DON’T JUST SAVE, INVEST

 Don’t count on cash

 The most commonly used college funding vehicles are savings accounts, checking accounts and CDs that have normally underperformed tuition inflation.1 Instead of just saving, investing that cash gives families the higher return potential needed to grow college funds and keep pace with rising costs.

 Invest in a diversified portfolioThe key to staying invested for the long term is avoiding large portfolio fluctuations over the short term.
 Because stocks and bonds tend to rise and fall at different times, owning both may help you smooth out investment returns and stay on course toward college funding goals.

 This chart shows that a diversified portfolio has historically outpaced bond returns and tuition inflation, with lower volatility than stocks.